William Kimber (1872–1961)

 In 1894 Kimber married Florence Cripps (born in Cold Harbour at the south end of the Abingdon Road, which was then in Berkshire).
 She was the daughter of Thomas Henry Cripps, a railway labourer, and was living at 31 New Street, St Ebbe’s at the time of her wedding.
 William & Florence settled in Headington after their marriage, and all eight of their children were born there: Florence Annie (1895), Lilian Rose (1896), William Thomas (1899), Dorothy Helen (1902), Ada (1903), Frederick Merry (1906), Winifred Sophia (known as Sophie, 1909), and Evelyn M. Kimber (1912).

-At Christmas 1899 there was a significant meeting between William Kimber and Cecil Sharp which led to the revival of the Headington Quarry morris dancers.
+At Christmas 1899 there was a significant meeting between William Kimber and Cecil Sharp which led to the revival of morris-dancing in England.
 Cecil and Constance Sharp and their three young children were spending Christmas with Constance’s mother, Mrs Dora Priestley Birch, who lived at Sandfield Cottage (where Horwood Close is now).
 In the spring of that year the building firm of Knowles & Son had done some work on her house, and William Kimber had been the foreman of the gang.
 On Boxing Day 1899 the Headington morris dancers, with Kimber on the concertina, came to this grand house (which was anything but a cottage) to try to earn some money, as the bad weather had led to a shortage of building work.
 Sharp saw the dancers performing “Laudanum Bunches” with Kimber playing the concertina, and asked Kimber to come back the next day to play the tunes while he wrote them down.